Artificial Intelligence Will Impact Over 50% of U.S. Jobs, Study Finds

 But it’s not all bad news.

 Experts say the smarter approach for companies isn’t to replace people—but to help them evolve.
 Instead of cutting jobs across the board, businesses are being encouraged to retrain employees and shift them into roles where humans still add unique value.
+The World Economic Forum also reports that technology and AI are changing skill needs across the labor market, which makes reskilling and upskilling more important for workers.
+Read the World Economic Forum Future of Jobs Report.

 Interestingly, some jobs may even grow because of AI.
 For example, software development is expected to see increased demand.
 Why?
 Because AI can help reduce the cost of building software, which means more projects get started that were previously too expensive.